cj-dfinity/guides/Candid.md

 In this case the URL to the Candid UI is http://127.0.0.1:8080/?canisterId=qjdve-lqaaa-aaaaa-aaaeq-cai&id=rkp4c-7iaaa-aaaaa-aaaca-cai

 Simply click the **Call** and **Query** buttons, and see the response in the Output Log.
 ![Candid UI](candid_ui.png)

 ### Motoko Playground
+For testing smaller code snippets, or test some ideas, Motoko Playground can be very useful.
+You can write Motoko code in the editor, and deploy it to canisters without goint through the steps of manually deploying the code to either the local or main net.
+All public functions/services can be tested with the built-in Candid UI.
+Test the Motoko Playground by selecting the Counter project and see the same Candid interface as in the examples above.

 ## Useful links